 \subsection{Baselines}

 For our baselines, we conduct zero-shot prompting using four different sizes of BLOOMZ, i.e., BLOOMZ-560M, BLOOMZ-1.1B, BLOOMZ-1.7B, and BLOOMZ-3B, without any additional language adaptation phase.
-In addition, to compare the effectiveness of the cross-lingual alignment, we add continual instruction-tuned baselines that incorporate only monolingual denoising instructions, which is comparable to performing language adaptation using masked language modeling (MLM)~\cite{devlin2019bert}.
-The inference for all the baselines is done in the same way using the same prompts as described in the \S\ref{sec:evaluation-setting}.
+In addition, to compare the effectiveness of the crosslingual alignment, we add continual instruction-tuned baselines that incorporate only monolingual denoising instructions, which is equivalent to performing language adaptation using MLM~\cite{devlin2019bert}.